 7:15pm Four Vows and Evening Gatha

-*Our Monday evening schedule will be slightly altered during our 90 Day Commit to Sit practice period.
+*Our Monday evening schedule will be slightly altered (end at 6:45 pm ET) during our 90 Day Winter & Summer Commit to Sit practice periods.

 Wednesday Evening (Click to Join)